milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Your searches for and connections with other players within a Netflix game (for example, searching for and connecting to a player);

-Your gameplay, interactions, or text chat with other players as a part of local multiplayer and online multiplayer features;
+Your gameplay, interactions, or chat with other players as a part of local multiplayer and online multiplayer features;

 Your reports of violations of the Netflix Games Community Guidelines (help.netflix.com/legal/gamescommunityguidelines) and any similar guidelines for Netflix games, and reports from other players about your potential violations; and